tanvirahmedmahin10/B14-A01/README.md

 Since this is a static HTML/CSS project, no package installation or build process is required.

-1. Clone the repository
+1. Clone the Repository
 git clone https://github.com/tanvirahmedmahin10/B14-A01.git

-2. Navigate to the project
+2. Navigate to the Project
 cd B14-A01

-3. Open the project
+3. Open the Project

 You can simply open index.html in your browser.